npm/cli/docs/lib/content/commands/npm-audit.md

 $ npm audit signatures
 ```

+The `audit signatures` command will also verify the provenance attestations of
+downloaded packages.
+Because provenance attestations are such a new feature,
+security features may be added to (or changed in) the attestation format over
+time.
+To ensure that you're always able to verify attestation signatures check
+that you're running the latest version of the npm CLI.
+Please note this often
+means updating npm beyond the version that ships with Node.js.

 The npm CLI supports registry signatures and signing keys provided by any registry if the following conventions are followed:

 1. Signatures are provided in the package's `packument` in each published version within the `dist` object: